 Syncing due dates to your calendar

-You can set up a calendar subscription (webcal) with an external calendar app for any tasks list, so that tasks that have a due date appear in your agenda.
+You can set up calendar subscriptions (webcal) with an external calendar app for any of your tasks lists so that tasks that have a due date appear in your agenda.

 Choose a tasks list you want to subscribe your calendar to, and click on Sync with Calendar: